jborean93/pypsrp/README.md

 ## How to Use

-There are 4 main components that are in use within this library;
+There are 3 main components that are in use within this library;

 * `Transport`: Handles the raw transport of messages to and from the server
-* `Connection`: Handles the protocol connection details and how to interact with the transport, used by the Shell to issue commands
-* `Shell`: Handles the WSMV or PSRP protocol details used to create the remote shell that processes are run on
+* `Shell`: Handles the WSMV or PSRP protocol details used to create the remote shell that processes are run on, uses `Connection` to send the details
 * `Process`: Runs the process or script within a shell

-### Transport
+### Connection

-Currently only the transport that is supported is the HTTP protocol through `pypsrp.transport.TransportHTTP` and offers mostly all the same features in the WSMV spec including;
+Currently only the connection that is supported is the WSMan protocol over HTTP through `pypsrp.wsman.WSMan` and offers mostly all the same features in the WSMV spec including;

 * Basic, Certificate, Negotiate, Kerberos, and CredSSP authentication
 * TLS encryption
 * Message encryption with Negotiate, Kerberos, and CredSSP authentication
 * Definable proxy

-These are the options that can be used to setup `TransportHTTP`;
+These are the options that can be used to setup `WSMan`;

 * `server`: The hostname or IP address of the host to connect to
+* `max_envelope_size`: The maximum envelope size, in bytes, that can be sent to the server, default is `153600`
+* `operation_timeout`: The operation timeout, in seconds, of each WSMan operation, default is `20`
 * `port`: The port to connect to, default is `5986` if `ssl=True` else `5985`
 * `username`: The username to connect with, required for all auths except `certificate` and optionally required for `negotiate/kerberos`
 * `password`: The password for `username`
-* `ssl`: Whether to connect over `https` or `http`, default is `True`
+* `ssl`: Whether to connect over `https` or `https`, default is `True`
 * `path`: The WinRM path to connect to, default is `wsman`
 * `auth`: The authentication protocol to use, default is `negotiate`, choices are `basic`, `certificate`, `negotiate`, `ntlm`, `kerberos`, `credssp`
 * `cert_validation`: Whether to validate the server's SSL certificate, default is `True`.
 Can be `False` to not validate or a path to a PEM file of trusted certificates